manoa-club-hunt/manoa-club-hunt.github.io/index.md

 ### User Profile Page:

-After logging in, click on your email in the top right of the navbar and then click on "Your Profile" to go to the [User Profile Page](http://manoa-club-hunt.meteorapp.com/#/userprofile) that shows all of the data associated with your profile.
+After logging in, click on the user icon in the top right of the navbar then click on "Your Profile".
+You will go to the [User Profile Page](http://manoa-club-hunt.meteorapp.com/#/userprofile) that shows all of the data associated with your profile.

 <img src="doc/user-profile-page.PNG" alt="user profile page">

 ### Edit User Profile Page:

-After logging in, and going to your profile page click on the "Edit Profile" button to go to the [Edit User Profile Page](http://manoa-club-hunt.meteorapp.com/#/edituserprofile) that allows you to fill out a form to edit your profile.
+After logging in, and going to your profile page click on the "Edit Profile" button to go to the [Edit User Profile Page](http://manoa-club-hunt.meteorapp.com/#/edituserprofile).
+This page allows you to edit your user profile.

 <img src="doc/edit-user-profile.png" alt="edit user profile page">

 ### List Clubs Page:

-The [List Clubs Page](http://manoa-club-hunt.meteorapp.com/#/list) shows all of the clubs currently in our system sorted alphabetically.
+The [List Clubs Page](http://manoa-club-hunt.meteorapp.com/#/list) shows all of the clubs currently in the system sorted alphabetically.
+Each club has a website link and club profile link.

 <img src="doc/club-directory.JPG" alt="club directory">

 ### Club Profile Page:

-While logged in, you can click on the "View Profile" link on clubs in the List Clubs page to show a profile that displays data associated with the club.
-Here is [AAUW-UHM's Club Profile](http://manoa-club-hunt.meteorapp.com/#/clubPage/85fq9K3x9YXqoJgTQ).
+Clicking on the "View Profile" link for a club takes you to the club's profile page that displays information about the club.
+For example, here is [AAUW-UHM's Club Profile](http://manoa-clubhunt.meteorapp.com/#/clubPage/85fq9K3x9YXqoJgTQ).

 <img src="doc/club-profile.PNG" alt="club profile page">

 ### Edit Club Page:

-While logged in, you can click on "Edit Club" on any club profile to be directed to a form that allows you to change the data associated with the club.
-Here is the [Edit Club Page for AAUW-UHM](http://manoa-club-hunt.meteorapp.com/#/edit/85fq9K3x9YXqoJgTQ).
+While logged in, you can click on "Edit Club" on the club profile page to go to the edit club page.
+This page allows you to edit the data associated with the club.
+For example, here is the [Edit Club Page for AAUW-UHM](http://manoa-club-hunt.meteorapp.com/#/edit/85fq9K3x9YXqoJgTQ).

 <img src="doc/edit-club-page.JPG" alt="edit club page">

 ### Add Club Page:

-While logged in, you can click on "Add Club" to go to the [Add Club Page](http://manoa-club-hunt.meteorapp.com/#/add) that allows you to fill out a form that will create a new club in our system.
+While logged in, you can click on "Add Club" to go to the [Add Club Page](http://manoa-club-hunt.meteorapp.com/#/add) that allows you to add a club to the system.

 <img src="doc/add-club-page.JPG" alt="add club page">